Books for 4th Graders

 Al Capone Does My Shirts by Gennifer Choldenko

-Twelve-year-old Moose moves to Alcatraz Island in 1935 and has to contend with his extraordinary new environment in addition to life with his autistic sister.
+Moose moves to Alcatraz Island in 1935 where the 12-year-old has to contend with his extraordinary new environment in addition to life with his autistic sister.

 Frindle by Andrew Clements